Kahiko/Growthware/Net_Core/Docker/GW_Core/ReadMe.md

-pull_Images.cmd - Pull the two images used to create the net_core container build_N_Start.cmd - Will build and start the net_core container without using cache
+pull_Images.cmd - Pull the two images used to create the net_core container build_N_Start.cmd - Will build and start the net_core container without using cache start.cmd - Will start the net_core container using cache

 After you have built the container the first time you will need to run the command "ng completion" from the Web.Angular folder.
     1.)
 Start VS Code (code .)